All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 This is where the comparison gets frustrating.
 Both drugs have list prices around $1,000-$1,300 per month.
 Insurance coverage is inconsistent, with some plans covering one but not the other, and many plans covering neither for weight loss specifically.
 Medicare does not cover either drug for obesity (though congressional efforts to change this are ongoing).

 McGowan has seen patients respond well to one drug and have to switch to the other purely because their insurance changed or a formulary was updated.
 He has also seen patients who could not access either branded drug benefit from compounded semaglutide during the FDA shortage period.
-The access landscape is frustrating for physicians and patients alike.
+The access space is frustrating for physicians and patients alike.

 Manufacturer savings programs exist for both drugs.
 Novo Nordisk and Eli Lilly both offer cards that can reduce copays significantly for commercially insured patients.
 But these programs typically do not apply to government insurance, and they have annual caps.
 If your insurance does not cover the drug at all, the savings card may reduce the cost but still leave you paying several hundred dollars per month.